MateuszLenczewski/notes_api/README.md

 ## Installation

-The application requires to download all dependencies by running command:
+The application requires downloading all dependencies by running the command:

 ```
 npm install
 ```

-After successful installation all you have to do is run the main file:
+After successful installation, all you have to do is run the main file:

 ```
 node index.js